DomoApps/documentation-generator-action/samples/output/ai.md

                 ]
               }
             },
-            colors: {
+            "colors": {
-              description: "colors that could be a match, empty array if N/A",
+              "description": "colors that could be a match, empty array if N/A", "type": "array",
-              type: "array",
-              items: {
+              "items": {
-                type: "string",
+                "type": "string",
-                enum: [
+                "enum": [
                   "black",
                   "white",
                   "brown",